10 Swedish sports stars

 At the 2019 world championships in Gwangju, South Korea, Sjöström won five medals, all individual: a gold in the 50-metre butterfly, silvers in the 100-metre butterfly and 50-metre freestyle, and bronzes in 100-metre and 200-metre freestyle.

 Despite breaking her elbow in a slip accident in early 2021, she managed to come back and win a silver medal in 50-metre freestyle at the 2020 Summer Olympics (held in 2021).
-In December, she wrapped up her year in style at the World Short Course Championships in Abu Dhabi, winning the 50-metre freestyle gold as well as well as two relay golds (4 X 50 m medley and 4 X 100 m medley).
+In December that same year, at the World Short Course Championships in Abu Dhabi, Sjöström won the 50-metre freestyle gold as well as well as two relay golds (4 X 50 m medley and 4 X 100 m medley).

 10. Zlatan Ibrahimović